Resonanz

 Pillar 3: Major productions

-Resonanz culminates in three major productions that rock the region.
+The development within Resonanz culminates in three major cross-border co-productions.

-In its first year, Urban meets Opera (2026-2027), urban moves into the theatre.
-The flagship is Samurai X, inspired by Akira Kurosawa' s Seven Samurai.
-Urban dance, martial arts, live music and opera come together around a question no one can avoid: what values do you stand for?
-The artistic direction lies with Takao Baba and Mischa Tangian.
-Rehearsals start in June 2026, premiere on 26 September 2026 in Düsseldorf.
+The first project year focuses on Urban meets Opera.
+The flagship is Samurai X, inspired by Akira Kurosawa's Seven Samurai.
+The performance brings together urban dance, martial arts, live music and opera in a large-scale theatrical production under the artistic direction of Takao Baba and Mischa Tangian.
+It will premiere on 26 September 2026 in Düsseldorf.
+In May 2027, the performance will come to Venlo.

 Pillar 4: Storytelling and knowledge sharing